ConaGo/Quizflip/README.md

 # Commands

-To use these command install ts-node globally
+To use these command ts-node has to be installed globally

 ```shell
 npm install -g ts-node